Out-of-time-ordered commutators in Dirac--Weyl systems: Introduction

-This paper is organized as follows: in Sec. \ref{sec:hamiltonian}, we introduce the model Hamiltonian and the operators used for further calculations.
+This paper is organized as follows: in Sec. \ref{sec:hamiltonian}, the model Hamiltonian and the operators are introduced.
 In Sec. \ref{sec:respose}, the time-dependent expectation value of the spin commutator is calculated by separating the matrix element and occupation number dependent parts.
 In Sec. \ref{sec:otoc} calculation procedure of OTOC is outlined and briefly discuss the results.
 In Sec. \ref{sec:summary}, our main results are summarized.